tjjarvinen/HKQM.jl/README.md

 The code is based on earlier Fortran code [DAGE](https://github.com/dagesundholm/DAGE) described in [chem.phys.
 146, 084102 (2017)](http://dx.doi.org/10.1063/1.4976557).

-This Julia implementation includes some upgrades for accuracy and advanced functionality like automatic differentation, while also being significantly faster and able to run on GPUs from multiple vendors.
+This Julia next generation implementation includes upgrades for accuracy, advanced functionality like automatic differentation and general operator manipulations, while also being significantly faster and able to run on GPUs from multiple vendors.

 ## Development Plan